4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 Image view
 ~~~~~~~~~~

 Zoom of image can be also changed by Ctrl+Mouse scroll.

 .. image::  images/image_view.png
    :alt: Image view widget.

 1. Reset Zoom.
-2. Enable zoom bay mark area.
-3. Shifting image by mouse.
+2. Change to 3D rendering.
-4. Channel view control.
+3. Channel view control.
 Only Channels with selected checkbox
     are visible. `Color map`_ for current channel
     can be selected when click in triangle in upper right corner
     |channel_select|.
 This triangle is visible when mouse is over widget.
-5. Mark segmentation only by borders or by masking whole area.
+4. Mark segmentation only by borders or by masking whole area.
-6. Set opacity of segmentation marking.
+5. Set opacity of segmentation marking.
-7. Mark mask visible.
+6. Mark mask visible.
-8. Control which layer is visible.
+7. Control which layer is visible.
     If image contains time data, then similar
     slider will be visible on left part of image.